Triathlon at the 2024 Summer Paralympics – Women's PTS2

-The Paratriathlon at the 2024 Summer Paralympics – Women's PTS2 event at the 2024 Paralympic Games will take place at 07:15 CET on 1 September 2024 at Pont Alexandre III, Paris.
-10 athletes representing 9 nations shall compete.
+The Triathlon at the 2024 Summer Paralympics – Women's PTS2 event at the 2024 Paralympic Games will take place at 07:15 CET on 1 September 2024 at Pont Alexandre III, Paris.
+10 athletes represented 9 nations competed.

 Venue

-The Para triathlon course will start from Pont Alexandre III bridge near Seine River and will end at the same place.
-The event will be over sprint distance.
-There will be 750 metre Swim through Seine River, 20 km para cycling at Champs-Élysées, Avenue Montaigne, crossing the Seine by the Pont des Invalides and reaching the Quai d'Orsay and last leg of 5 km run will end at Pont Alexandre III bridge.
+The triathlon course started from Pont Alexandre III bridge near Seine River and ended at the same place.
+The event was over sprint distance.
+There was a 750 metre Swim through Seine River, 20 km para cycling at Champs-Élysées, Avenue Montaigne, and a crossing of the Seine by the Pont des Invalides until reaching the Quai d'Orsay.
+The last leg of 5 km run ended at Pont Alexandre III bridge.

 Results

 World Triathlon confirmed the final entry list for the event in August 2024.